 Under the terms of the Timor Sea Treaty, Timor-Leste receives 90 per cent of the revenue from the Joint Petroleum Development Area.
 As a result, Timor-Leste has been able to accrue over US$16.6 billion (as at 30 June 2014) in an internationally acclaimed Petroleum Fund.

 The Timorese economy continues to grow strongly, at 8 per cent in 2013.
 This growth figure is slightly lower than previous years, reflecting a moderation in government spending.
-Timor-Leste's 2014 budget is US$1.5 billion, down from US$1.65 in 2013.
+Timor-Leste's 2015 budget is US$1.57 billion, up from US$1.5 in 2014.

 The majority of Timorese people are employed in agriculture, although the available data suggest that agriculture’s contribution to GDP is declining.
 Relatively low food production by small-holders as well as underdeveloped local markets has led to a dependency on imports.
 Raising agricultural productivity and rural incomes remain key challenges.
 Coffee is Timor-Leste’s second-largest export, after oil and gas, although volumes remain relatively low.
 Some commercial potential may also exist for other crops such as vanilla, spices, candlenut and palm oil.